 To list an item for sale on this website, select the “Post A Listing” option as seen on the top-right corner of the screen.
 Next, choose between the Free Section and For Sale section.
 Then, enter a few basic details that include the product’s price, description, and pictures.

-Another great place to sell anything from cars to clothes is OfferUp.
+Another great place, like the Facebook marketplace to sell anything from cars to clothes is OfferUp.

 The buyer may also reach out to the seller to find extra details, and based on your dealings, you can make the final offer.